Elasti-Girl: "Infinite Crisis"

-I remember the explosion on the island.
-And then nothing but darkness.
-Am I supposed to be dead?

-—Elasti-Girl, Teen Titans #32, March 2006.

-When writer-artist John Byrne revived the Doom Patrol in 2004, Elasti-Girl was among the team members reintroduced, as if none of the events in prior Doom Patrol continuity had ever happened.

-This situation was explained as an after-effect of Superboy-Prime's pounding on the barrier to reality, which created ripples that changed reality for several characters, including the original Doom Patrol.

-The Patrol members retain no memories of their previous lives—until Superboy-Prime breaks the Phantom Zone barrier during his battle with the Teen Titans and their allies.
-At that moment their minds discern visions of the previous Doom Patrols, and Rita remembers everything—her husband, her son, and her own death.
+In John Byrne's Doom Patrol run, Elasti-Girl and the Doom Patrol are resurrected due to Superboy-Prime disrupting the barrier of reality.
+The Patrol members retain no memories of their previous lives until Prime breaks the Phantom Zone barrier during his battle with the Teen Titans.
+At that moment, their minds discern visions of the previous Doom Patrols, and Rita remembers everything—her family and death.

-Rita is seen in issue #7 of the 2005 storyline Infinite Crisis as one of the many heroes defending the city of Metropolis from the army calling themselves the Secret Society of Super Villains.
+Rita appears in Infinite Crisis as one of the many heroes defending the city of Metropolis from the army calling themselves the Secret Society of Super Villains.
 She personally battles the giant villain Giganta.

-Rita makes a cameo in issue #50 of the 2006-07 series 52.
-She is seen on a monitoring screen fighting Black Adam next to the Leaning Tower of Pisa.
+Rita makes a cameo in issue #50 of the 2006-07 series 52, fighting Black Adam next to the Leaning Tower of Pisa.

 Infinite Crisis ultimately retconned Byrne's reboot out of continuity.